 There is no bar higher than the one set by the 1974 classic, The Texas Chainsaw Massacre (TCM).
 This film continues to blow the minds of horror fans despite the fact that is nearly 50 years old.
 Likewise, one would be hard pressed to find a credible Top-10 list that didn’t have this film.
 The Texas Chainsaw Massacre takes the viewer on an express train into a twisted world of backwoods insanity and inbred country mayhem.

-Incredibly, on a shoestring budget, Tobe Hooper captured a rare combination of script, cinematography and artistic design that set the bar for hundreds of movies to follow.
-It would be 12 years before Hooper would unleash the sequel, The Texas Chainsaw Massacre 2, on the world.
+Incredibly, on a shoestring budget, Tobe Hooper captured a rare combination of screenplay, cinematography and artistic design that set the bar for hundreds of movies to follow.
+It would be 12 long, painful Do I need years before Hooper would unleash the sequel, The Texas Chainsaw Massacre 2, on the world.

 Somehow, the world seems to wipe its feet on this sequel.
 In fact, it has been jettisoned to sequel limbo through several retcons and ill-advised sequels.
 Some even say this this movie is horrible because they simply can’t handle its juxtaposition with the brutally raw original.
 We’ll have you know, they are all lying to you.
 This sequel is not only fantastic, its the best of the maligned franchise apart from the original.

 Rarely are sequels better than the original and The Texas Chainsaw Massacre 2 (TCM2) is no exception.
-TCM2 does not meet the bar set by the original.
+TCM2 fails to meet the bar set by the original.
 Regardless, it undeservedly gets a bad rap.
-The fact is, TCM2 is extremely entertaining when not judged in the shadow of its predecessor.
+The fact is, TCM2 proves to be extremely entertaining when not judged in the shadow of its predecessor.
 Given a sense of humor and a tolerance for B++ grade horror movies, TCM2 delivers on serious fun for horror fans.

 The Texas Chainsaw Massacre 2 – In the Shadow of a Legend